 Constructed using technical rubber, the Penn ATP World Tour Regular Duty Tennis Ball Case provides a precise bounce and is both USTA and ITF approved for your benefit.
 Its tournament-grade felt is not only fuzzy, but it also gives you better visibility on soft and clay courts, which the regular duty design demands.

 They also come with a great bounce that some have mentioned may be too much at first.
 However, this soon rights itself after a game or two and still ensures longevity and makes them perfect for stalemate games where you can’t seem to crack your opponent (and vice versa).
-Our handy guide to the best soccer balls features more great products like this.
+Our handy guide to the best bowling balls features more great products like this.

 Technical rubber for the precise bounce